Lang's conjecture and sharp height estimates for the elliptic curves $y^{2}=x^{3}+b$: Abstract

 \section{Abstract}

 For $E_{b}: y^{2}=x^{3}+b$, we establish Lang's conjecture on a lower bound for the canonical height of non-torsion points along with upper and lower bounds for the difference between the canonical and logarithmic height.
-In many cases, our results are actually best-possible.
+These results are either best possible or within a small constant of the best possible lower bounds.